Herostratus: Transmission and historical interpretation

-Analysis and legacy
+Analysis and social legacy

-Herostratus' name has become a term for someone who commits a crime to achieve notoriety or self-glorification, and Herostratic fame refers to "fame [sought] at any cost."
-According to Julia H. Fawcett, he "exemplifies a figure asserting his right to self-definition, one who strikes out against a history to which he is unknown by performing himself back into that history—through whatever means necessary."
+Herostratus' name has become a term for someone who commits a crime to achieve notoriety or self-glorification, and Herostratic fame refers to "fame [sought] at any cost".
+According to writer Julia H. Fawcett, he "exemplifies a figure asserting his right to self-definition, one who strikes out against a history to which he is unknown by performing himself back into that history—through whatever means necessary".

 Luigi Lucheni, the assassin of Empress Elisabeth of Austria, grinning proudly as he is conducted to prison; Albert Borowitz considers him a Herostratic criminal.

 Herostratus is sometimes considered the first terrorist.
-Modern terrorists, notes Albert Borowitz, tend to follow his example, (Note: Defining terrorism is complicated.
+Modern terrorists, notes Borowitz, tend to follow his example, (Note: Defining terrorism is complicated.
 Albert Borowitz argues that a Herostratic crime mostly constitutes an act of terrorism according to Walter Laqueur's definition, "… a method—the substate application of violence to sow panic and bring about political change," except that it need not have political motives.
-Modern terrorism seems to be a different subject, however, partly because many perpetrators are not driven by political ideology but by supposed injustice, more in line with Herostratus' motives.
-Many of the Herostratic criminals Borowitz lists were not impelled by politics, and so whether they can be deemed terrorists is uncertain since most definitions of terrorism incorporate a political motive, while some do not (such as A. P. Schmid's in 2011).) hankering for publicity and aspiring to overcome perceived injustice.
-Such injustice may be deeply personal and rooted in a diminished sense of meaning or self-worth; being unloved or confined to an "[intolerably] meaningless" existence are possible factors, according to James W. Clarke's analysis of assassins.
-Many, like Herostratus, are not ideologically or politically committed, while others are, though, at the same time, devoted to fame.
+Modern terrorism seems a different subject, partly because many perpetrators are not driven by political ideology but by supposed injustice, more in tune with Herostratus' motives.
+Many of the Herostratic criminals Borowitz lists were not impelled by politics, and so whether they can be deemed terrorists is uncertain since most definitions of terrorism incorporate a political motive, while some such as A. P. Schmid's (2011) do not.) as they hanker for publicity and aspire to surpass the injustice they perceive.
+Such injustice may be deeply personal and rooted in having little sense of meaning or self-worth.
+Per James W. Clarke's analysis of assassins, being unloved or confined to an existence without purpose are possible factors.
+While many, like Herostratus, are not ideologically or politically committed, others are though devoted to fame at the same time.
 (Note: One such terrorist is Samuel Byck, who attempted to hijack a plane and fly it into the White House.
 While he despised and intended to kill the president, he also sought posthumous glory, going as far as to record his plans on a tape and mailing it to celebrities.)
-This can lead them to shun their claimed objectives, as seen when the jihadist Mohammed Merah murdered three Muslim soldiers in 2012.
-In fact, modern acts of terror often forge an appearance of senselessness.
-(Note: In his rendering of the attempted Greenwich Observatory bombing, the novelist Joseph Conrad opines, "The attack must have the shocking senselessness of gratuitous blasphemy.")
+Thus some shun their claimed objectives, as when jihadist Mohammed Merah murdered three Muslim soldiers in 2012.
+Modern acts of terror often deliberately appear senseless.
+(Note: In his rendering of the attempted Greenwich Observatory bombing, novelist Joseph Conrad opines, "The attack must have the shocking senselessness of gratuitous blasphemy.")